Is FedEx Corporation (FDX) a Keeper?

 FDX’s Market Performance

-FDX stocks went down by -4.39% for the week, with a monthly drop of -7.66% and a quarterly performance of -11.52%, while its annual performance rate touched 63.98%.
-The volatility ratio for the week stands at 2.18% while the volatility levels for the past 30 days are set at 2.32% for FedEx Corporation.
-The simple moving average for the period of the last 20 days is -3.71% for FDX stocks with a simple moving average of 16.25% for the last 200 days.
+FDX stocks went up by 2.20% for the week, with a monthly drop of -2.00% and a quarterly performance of -9.60%, while its annual performance rate touched 65.47%.
+The volatility ratio for the week stands at 2.55% while the volatility levels for the past 30 days are set at 2.42% for FedEx Corporation.
+The simple moving average for the period of the last 20 days is 0.12% for FDX stocks with a simple moving average of 17.15% for the last 200 days.

 Analysts’ Opinion of FDX